Vrekt/ArcNukkit/README.md

 - More to come soon...

 # Permissions
-- arc.violations: Allows you to view violations.
+- `arc.violations`: Allows you to view violations.
-- arc.bypass: Allows you to bypass all checks.
+- `arc.bypass`: Allows you to bypass all checks.
 - WIP

 # Checks